 It took more than two years before I was far enough into this journey to identify where I had been, and another nine months before I was ready to share much of it.
-I can only assume at this point that was also part of the process.
+I now assume that was also part of the process.